 Trying to be a little nicer to yourself?
 Try this self compassion exercise I use with my clients next time you’re feeling guilty about something you ate.
 Take a close look at the eating event, and ask yourself the following questions to take a more compassionate look at the situation.

-- ASK WHAT HAPPENED.
+ASK WHAT HAPPENED.
 Instead of beating yourself up in hopes of shaming yourself into submission, examine what events led up to your slip.
-Was it an emotional state that led you to self sabotage or make an impulsive decision?
+Was it an emotional state that led you to make an impulsive decision?
 Or was it something physical, like hunger.
-Maybe there was a cue you missed, like forgetting to leave your apple snack on the counter.
+Maybe there was a cue you missed, like forgetting to leave your apple and peanut butter snack on the counter.
 Try to find the root cause.

 Now, I encourage you to try this method yourself.
 Think back to the last time you felt regret about what or how much you ate.
 Try to remember everything about that event and go through these four steps.
 Did you learn or realize anything?
 If so, please share in the comments below!